Question time: Have you gained substantial experience in UX (user experience) design—as in, to the point where you’re considering a career change?

 -Jaime Levy, author of UX Strategy - How to Devise Innovative Digital Products That People Want

-Now that you have an idea, combine strategy with UX design.
+Now that you’ve got an idea, you’ll see that the road ahead is to combine strategy with UX design.
 And that’s how you create compelling digital products!

 What Is a UX Strategy?

-It’s having a well-defined UX strategy in place.
-A UX strategy sets out the course your product will take to succeed.
-It is quintessential for giving users an engaging, seamless, consistent experience.
+The foundation of good user experience—and great and first-rate exceptional ones, too—is to have a well-defined UX strategy in place to work from, from the get-go.
+A UX strategy sets out the course your product will take to succeed, and it’s quintessential for giving users an engaging, seamless, consistent experience.

-Moreover, UX strategy is the vision—a bigger picture of a solution you must validate with real potential customers before getting it into the marketplace.
-It is more about problem-diagnosing even before the problem arises.
+What’s more, though, UX strategy is the vision—an even bigger picture of a solution you must validate with real potential customers before getting it into the real-world marketplace.
+It is more about problem-diagnosing even before the problem arises; so, it’s to stay one (or three) steps ahead of what’s going on.

 While UX design is the process of designing solutions, UX strategy is all about planning the creation of these solutions.
-It incorporates user-centered insights with the business strategy to guide the UX team's work toward fulfilling both.
+That’s not to say designers aren’t good planners, but strategists kick it up a gear and know how to incorporate user-centered insights with the business strategy to guide the UX team’s work toward fulfilling both.

 Without strategy, execution is aimless.
 Without execution, strategy is useless.